caamaha/idpass/README.md

 ---

 ## Introduction
 It's an online password manager wrote in PHP.
 Users can store privacy here and the stored privacy is encrypted.
 Demo website is [IDPass](http://idpass.fairylive.cn).
+Cantact me if anyone interested in this manager.

 All privacy is encrypted with AES in browser with private password.
 Information transfered between browser and server is encrypted with RSA.